KaytJ13/startup/README.md

 ## 🚀 Specification Deliverable

-> [!NOTE]
->  Fill in this sections as the submission artifact for this deliverable.
-You can refer to this [example](https://github.com/webprogramming260/startup-example/blob/main/README.md) for inspiration.

-For this deliverable I did the following.
-I checked the box `[x]` and added a description for things I completed.
+For this deliverable I did the following (I checked the box `[x]` and added a description for things I completed):

-- [ ] Proper use of Markdown
+- [x] **Proper use of Markdown** - I used Markdown properly
-- [x] A concise and compelling elevator pitch
+- [x] **A concise and compelling elevator pitch** - I added an elevator pitch
-- [x] Description of key features
+- [x] **Description of key features** - I described the key features
-- [x] Description of how you will use each technology
+- [x] **Description of how you will use each technology** - I planned out and described my use of each technology
-- [ ] One or more rough sketches of your application.
-Images must be embedded in this file using Markdown image references.
+- [ ] **One or more rough sketches of your application.
+Images must be embedded in this file using Markdown image references.** - I added sketches of my application using Markdown image references

 ### Elevator pitch